openedx/edx-platform/docs/decisions/0013-library-reference-content-block.rst

 Goals
 =====
 #.
 Move towards a unit composition system.
-This would provide long term stability.
+This would provide long-term stability.
 #.
 Referenced content will be presented as separate blocks.
 This will help us take
-   advantage of the atomicity of LMS that is currently being using in courseware (problem grade report, gradebook etc.)
+   advantage of the atomicity of LMS that is currently being used in courseware (problem grade report, gradebook etc.)
 #.
-Extendable to support structural libraries i.e the libraries with unit, sequence
+Extendable to support structural libraries i.e the libraries with units, sequences,
    and chapters just like how courses are structured right now.